 Set on a planet of carnivorous tree swamps and giant water-ants, When Dark Roots Hunt portrays a world where land and resources are alarmingly scarce.
-Survival depends on the various cultural groups of Palude putting aside their conflicting ideologies and cooperating to transfer their limited resources between communities established on a saltwater lake, in freshwater swamps, and atop the only dry farmland right at the top of towering 'hillfarms'.
-Tolerance is vital; however, most remain resentful of what other groups have and have not, resulting in constant intercultural tensions and rivalries.
+Survival depends on the various cultural groups of Palude putting aside their conflicting ideologies and cooperating to transfer their limited resources between various communities established on a saltwater lake, in freshwater swamps, and the only dry farmland atop towering 'hillfarms'.
+However, most remain resentful of what other groups appear to have, resulting in constant intercultural tensions and rivalries.